LCSB-BioCore/COBREXA.jl/docs/src/index.md

 fluxes = flux_balance_analysis_dict(model, GLPK.Optimizer)
 ```

-The variable `fluxes` will now contain a dictionary that assigns an optimal flux to each reaction in the model:
+The variable `fluxes` will now contain a dictionary of the computed optimal
+flux of each reaction in the model:
 ```
 Dict{String,Float64} with 95 entries:
   "R_EX_fum_e"    => 0.0